Preventing Weak Passwords by using GateKeeper Proximity

 2. Click Settings in the lower left.

-3. Under Unlock Settings, go to Unlock Method, and select GateKeeper with PIN Login in the dropdown menu to enable two-factor authentication (2FA).
+3. Under Unlock Settings, go to Unlock Method, it defines how GateKeeper will unlock your computer.
+We recommend GateKeeper with a PIN option for secure 2-factor authentication (2FA).

 Welcome to authentication without typing passwords - efficient workflow for all employees.